My name is Clémence, I am a French yoga teacher and videogame translator, living in Frankfurt Am Main since 2010.

 After the birth, yoga can also help the mother feel better, restore stability in the body and transition into this new role, if only by giving her an hour to herself!

 I can travel to your home to give you the most comfortable and stress-free experience.
-And if you know another future mum, you are welcome to share these classes with her!
+Please contact me if you have any questions.

 Yoga with Clem was the best decision I made in my third trimester of pregnancy.
 She teaches calmly, putting safety at the forefront.